sudhay23/ShopOnline-Web-App/CONTRIBUTING.md

 # Contibuting to ShopOnline:

 Hey there 👋.
-We're thrilled that you're here an can't wait to work with you.
+We're thrilled that you're here and can't wait to work with you.
 Make sure to go through this document and have the app setup on your local machine

 ---